Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ---
 - data-background : #AAFFEE

-' maybe quote ? example

 ## SOLID looks a lot like FP when you squint

+' maybe, are these orthogonal concepts?
 ' but ooo is an owl, do they even squint